thomasdenney/FAQ/README.md

 ###Should I use AppCode or Xcode?

 For most developers, Xcode is a fantastic IDE and the vast majority of iOS and OSX developers use it as their primary IDE.
 The benefit of Xcode is that it gets all the new features - such as the SpriteKit scene editor, Swift support, etc - straight away, whereas AppCode and other apps take longer to get new features.

-That said, AppCode does offer some fantastic and unique features.
+That said, AppCode does offer some fantastic features for code inspection and refactoring that are - in a word - superior to Xcode's.
+But if you are starting - you are better of with Xcode.

 ##SDK